worldline/angular-training/docs/src/routing/README.md

 The `routes` array is where we tell the `Router` which component should be displayed when the user clicks on a link or enters a URL in the address bar.
 A [Route](https://angular.io/api/router/Route) is mainly defined by a path and a component.
 It can also define a redirect, children routes, a path match strategy, guards, resolvers, lazy-loaded child routes, etc...

-Here is an exemple of an app with a dashboard secured with authentication:
+Here is an example of an app with a dashboard secured with authentication:
 ```ts
 const routes: Routes = [
   {path: 'registration', component: RegistrationComponent},